rch-iv/synthetic-obedience-systems/CONTAINMENT_RISK.md

 ## Final Note

 This repository is not a weapon.
-It is a **mirror** showing both the cracks in our systems, and the beauty we could still protect.
+It highlights the cracks in our systems, and the beauty we could still protect.